Portrait of Rauf Aliev

 Then the system normalizes both actual and expected JSONs.

 Normalization involves rearranging the fields.
-The algorithm arranges the fields based on the their values, so the JSONs with the same values will have the fields arranged in the same way.
-After that, the system compares the structures highlighting the differences.
+The algorithm arranges the fields based on their values, so the JSONs with the same values will have the fields arranged in the same way.
+After that, the system compares the structures, highlighting the differences.

 --------RECEIVED FROM THE SERVICE-----------